 • Label View.
 In the label view, items are indicated by their label and, by default, also by a circle.
-For each item, the font size of the item's label and the size of the item's circle depend on the weight of the item.2 The circle of an item is displayed in the color of the item.
-If items have been assigned to clusters, the color of an item is determined by the cluster to which the item belongs.
-If scores have been given to items (using the score column in a map file; see Section 3.1), the color of an item is determined by the score of the item, where by default colors range from blue (score of 0) to green (score of 1) to red (score of 2).3 Alternatively, the color of an item may have been specified directly (using the red, green, and blue columns in a map file; see Section 3.1).
-By default, to avoid overlapping labels, only a subset of all labels is visible.
-Also, by default, no lines between items are displayed.
-However, this can be changed on the Options tab in the action panel.
-The label view is particularly useful for
+For each item, the font size of the item's label and the size of the item's circle depend on the weight of the item.
+The color of the circle of an item can be determined in a number of different ways.
+If items have been assigned to clusters, the color of the circle of an item can be determined by the cluster to which the item belongs.
+If scores have been given to items (using the score column in a map file; see Section 3.1), the color of the circle of an item can be determined by the item's score, where by default colors range from blue (score of 0) to green (score of 1) to red (score of 2).
+A third possibility is to determine the color of the circle of an item by the color of the item as specified in a map file (using the red, green, and blue columns; see Section 3.1).
+The Item colors drop down list in the Options dialog box (see Subsection 2.4.4) can be used to choose between the different ways of coloring items.
+By default, to avoid overlapping labels, only a subset of all labels is

-2 The weight of an item is determined by the weight or normalized weight column in a map file (see Section 3.1).
+&lt;sup>2 The weight of an item is determined by the weight or normalized weight column in a map file (see Section 3.1).
 When a new map is created without providing a map file with a weight or normalized weight column, the weight of an item is set equal to the total strength of all links of the item.
 When an existing map is opened without providing a map file with a weight or normalized weight column, all items in the map are given the same weight.

-3 If scores have been given to items, a color bar is shown in the lower right corner of the main panel.
+&lt;sup>3 If colors are determined by the scores of items, a color bar is shown in the lower right corner of the main panel.
 This color bar indicates which colors correspond with which scores.
 By clicking on the color bar, it is possible to import an alternative color scheme from a score colors file (see Section 3.4).